 Looking for something healthy and homey to contribute to the table?
-Try this colorful dish called Nishime!
-Commonly served in Osechi for the Japanese New Years celebration, Nishime is a simmered dish which includes root vegetables, starchy potatoes, konnyaku (konjac), kombu, deep-fried tofu, sometimes chicken, and fish cake.
-It’s a classic representation of Japanese home-cooked meal.
-Because it’s cooked in one pot and hold well at room temperature, we’re seeing more Japanese Americans (especially in Hawaii) bringing nishime to their potluck parties.
-To save time, you can cook the stew in an Instant Pot and bring along to your potluck.
+Try this colorful dish called nishime!
+Commonly served in osechi for the Japanese New Year’s celebration, nishime is a simmered dish that includes root vegetables, starchy potatoes, konnyaku (konjac), kombu, deep-fried tofu, sometimes chicken, and fish cake.
+It’s a classic representation of a Japanese home-cooked meal.
+Because it’s cooked in one pot and holds well at room temperature, we’re seeing more Japanese Americans (especially in Hawaii) bringing nishime to their potluck parties.
+To save time, you can cook the stew in an Instant Pot and bring it along to your potluck.

-Typically enjoyed as an appetizer with a western-style meal in Japan, this sublime seafood salad will sure bring out ones appetite.
+Typically enjoyed as an appetizer with a western-style meal in Japan, this sublime seafood salad will surely bring out one’s appetite.
 Soaked up in a delicious marinade, it is composed of succulent shrimp, delicate octopus, and colorful vegetables.
 You can also make a vegetarian version by skipping the seafood.
-It takes less than 30 minutes to put together, and perfect to make a few nights before.
+It takes less than 30 minutes to put together, and is perfect to make a few nights before.

-Everybody loves chicken wings and teriyaki, and here you have the winning potluck dish – Teriyaki Wings!
-The best thing about this recipe is the wings are cooked in advance in a cast iron pot until the glaze is cooked down.
+Everybody loves chicken wings and teriyaki, and here you have the winning potluck dish—teriyaki wings!
+The wings are cooked in advance in a cast iron pot until the glaze is cooked down.
 Once they are done, you can transfer them to a foil pan and give the wings a final warm-up over the grill until they are sticky and finger-licking delicious.